unlim-it/docs.bosonprotocol.io/src/docs/protocol-overview/smart-contracts.md

     // VoucherKernel.triggerExpiration()
     ```

-1. The Buyer can then `complain`, signaling dissatisfaction of the promise
+1. The Buyer can then `complain`, signaling dissatisfaction with the promise
 execution.
-In doing so, the Seller get penalized.
+When this happens, the Seller is penalized.

     ```javascript
     BosonRouter.complain()